huggingface/blog/infini-attention.md

 # Section 6: Conclusion

 Unfortunately, Infini-attention doesn’t work well enough.
-To the best of our knowledge, ring attention [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738), YaRN [[link]](https://arxiv.org/abs/2309.00071) and rope scaling [[link]](https://arxiv.org/abs/2309.16039) are still the best ways for extending a pretrained model to longer context length.
+To the best of our knowledge, Ring Attention [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738), YaRN [[link]](https://arxiv.org/abs/2309.00071) and rope scaling [[link]](https://arxiv.org/abs/2309.16039) are still the best ways for extending a pretrained model to longer context length.
 However, it requires a massive amount of resources for very large model sizes (e.g., 400B and beyond).
 Therefore, we will leave it here and encourage researchers to explore other attention compression techniques or figure out where we went wrong.

 **Recaps**